 The power of AI can be observed in the areas such as medical imaging, genomics, precision medicine, drug discovery, etc. The potential of AI-enabled machines to sense and comprehend data like humans have opened a wide range of opportunities for health organizations and clinical practitioners that was previously unavailable or unrecognized.

 Blockchain in healthcare

 In the last few years, we have witnessed Blockchain technology transforming the healthcare industry by placing the patient at the center of the health care system and uplifting digitalization at a large scale.
 According to a report, Blockchain in the health industry is expected to reach $890.5 million by 2023.
-The technology is playing an instrumental role in ensuring the accuracy and safety of electronic health records.
+Technology is playing an instrumental role in ensuring the accuracy and safety of electronic health records.
 Considering its immense potential, healthcare and pharmaceutical companies are already vouching for its efficiency by investing a significant amount of money in the applications of Blockchain technology.

 Experts believe that Blockchain will be the key to unlock various barriers in healthcare data sharing and ultimately enable an industry-wide shift to value-based care.
-In addition to that, the technology is gaining traction as a tool having potential to solve some of the age-old problems of the healthcare industry that has resulted in the wastage of money and resources.
+In addition to that, the technology is gaining traction as a tool having the potential to solve some of the age-old problems of the healthcare industry that has resulted in the wastage of money and resources.